tetratelabs/istio-distro.io/content/istio-in-practice/sticky-sessions/_index.en.md

 Call was process by host sticky-svc-689b4b7876-cq8hs for user ricky and it took 76.5µs
 ```

 This is a sticky session in action!
-If we make a request with a different user, it will initially take 5 seconds, but then it will go to the same pod again.
+If we send a request with a different user, it will initially take 5 seconds, but then it will go to the same pod again.